George Waring (footballer): Tranmere Rovers

 Following his release by Stoke, Waring signed a two-year contract with National League side Tranmere Rovers.

 In October 2017, he joined FC Halifax Town on loan, a spell that was then extended until January 2018.

 In January 2018, he joined Kidderminster Harriers on loan.

 On 7 July 2018, he scored a goal for Grimsby Town in a friendly against Cleethorpes Town whilst on trial.
 Grimsby manager Michael Jolley announced a couple of days later that Grimsby would not be pursuing an interest in Waring.

 In November 2018, he rejoined Kidderminster Harriers on loan.

 Chester

 In January 2019, he joined Chester.

-Curzon Ashton
+Later career

 In the summer of 2022, he transferred to fellow National League North divisional rivals Curzon Ashton.

+He signed a new contract for the 23-24 season with Curzon Ashton in May 2023.

+On 19 October 2024, Waring joined Northern Premier League Premier Division club Warrington Rylands on loan, and on 20 November joined the club permanently for an undisclosed fee, having impressed on loan.

+On 30 April 2025, it was announced that Waring had agreed terms to remain at Warrington Rylands for the following season.